kilgarenone/sametable-website/blog/how-i-built-my-first-saas.md

 'Differential serving' will serve, on one hand, a much leaner code to users on modern browsers, and on the other, a properly polyfilled and transformed code to support users on legacy browsers such as IE11.

-Although this approach makes for an even more complex build setup and not without a [few caveats](https://philipwalton.com/articles/deploying-es2015-code-in-production-today/#double-download-issue), the benefits gained(you can find in the resources below) certainly _outweigh_ the costs, unless majority of your user base was on IE11, in which case, you probably can skip this.
+Although this approach makes for an even more complex build setup and not without a [few caveats](https://philipwalton.com/articles/deploying-es2015-code-in-production-today/#double-download-issue), the benefits gained(you can find in the resources below) certainly _outweigh_ the costs, unless the majority of your user base was on IE11, in which case, you probably can skip this.
 But even so, this approach is future-proof as legacy browsers are being phased out.

 #### Repo